ColeAmparo/ColeAmparo.github.io/essays/JavaIsntJavascript.md

+#They both have Java in the name...
+What's the difference?

 Even though I am in my third year of the ICS program, I am embarrassed to admit that I thought Java and Javascript were the same thing.
 I didn’t have time to think about the difference, since it has been a year